- Howard A Reber, MD

 Conventional pancreaticoduodenectomy involves a distal gastrectomy with removal of the pancreatic head, duodenum, first 15 cm of the jejunum, common bile duct, and gallbladder (figure 1).
 A modification of the conventional procedure, pylorus-preserving pancreaticoduodenectomy preserves the gastric antrum, pylorus, and the proximal 2 to 3 cm of the duodenum, which is anastomosed to the jejunum to restore gastrointestinal continuity (figure 2).
 This procedure was initially done by the British surgeon Kenneth Watson in 1943 for a patient with carcinoma of the ampulla of Vater and then reintroduced by Traverso and Longmire at UCLA for a patient who required a Whipple for chronic pancreatitis .
 The authors surmised that preservation of gastric emptying may be more physiologic and, since it was performed for pancreatitis, the additional gastric tissue and prepyloric lymph nodes would not be needed for staging purposes.
 Since the rapid adoption of this modification, it has been applied to both benign and malignant disease.

 Pylorus-preserving pancreaticoduodenectomy may decrease the incidence of postoperative dumping, marginal ulceration, and bile reflux gastritis that can occur in many patients undergoing partial gastrectomy, which is employed in the conventional pancreatectomy technique.
-In our experience, the incidence of delayed gastric emptying following either standard or pylorus-preserving pancreaticoduodenectomy is about 15 percent.
-Several randomized trials and a metaanalysis have demonstrated that pylorus-preserving pancreaticoduodenectomy has similar long-term survival and outcomes as conventional pancreaticoduodenectomy, but is associated with shorter operative times and blood loss .
+In our experience, the incidence of delayed gastric emptying following either standard or pylorus-preserving pancreaticoduodenectomy is approximately 15 percent.
+Several randomized trials and a meta-analysis have demonstrated that pylorus-preserving pancreaticoduodenectomy when performed for cancer has similar long-term survival and outcomes as conventional pancreaticoduodenectomy but is associated with shorter operative times and blood loss .
 The lowest perioperative mortality rates and best long-term cancer outcomes for pancreaticoduodenectomy occur at high-volume centers [6,7].
-In experienced hands, the median operative time is about five hours, with a median blood loss of 350 mL and perioperative mortality of less than 4 percent .
+In experienced hands, the median operative time is approximately five hours, with a median blood loss of 350 mL and perioperative mortality of less than 4 percent .